(All fields required)

 Fetal imaging; pediatric neuroimaging

-Since joining the Neuroradiology Staff, Dr. Kline-Fath has developed the Fetal Imaging Program for the department and is a staff member of the Fetal Care Center of Cincinnati.
-In addition to general Pediatric Neuroradiology, her areas of interest include Fetal Imaging and MR Spectroscopy.
+Since joining the neuroradiology staff, Dr. Kline-Fath has developed the Fetal Imaging Program for the department and is a staff member of the Cincinnati Fetal Center.
+In addition to general pediatric neuroradiology, her areas of interest include fetal imaging and MR spectroscopy.